gpeterson2/React-Redux-Flask-Example/readme.rst

 then also have the edit form as it's own "page".
 For a more complicated form you could look into merging these files, or factor out the form element to limit code duplication.

-**Why does each form element have a "show" variable?**

-There are two main reason 1) The initial presentation this example was created for was to people with lots of jQuery experience, and so I wanted to show how in React it's often easier to just not render an element as apposed to using classes to show/hide it.
-2) I wanted to have an example of components interacting via redux.
-It is perhaps not the best example usage, but it worked for the overall example project.

-**OK, why don't you use a routing library to do that?**

-It might not have added much complexity to project, but it was beyond the scope of the concepts I wanted to show off.

 **Why not use es6 classes?**